openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/03-scaling-and-self-healing-of-pods.md

 parksmap-py   1          1         1         config,image(parksmap-py:1.0.0)
 ```

-To get more details, we can look into the *ReplicationController* (RC).
+To get more details, you can look into the *ReplicationController* (RC).

 Take a look at the *ReplicationController* (RC) that was created for you when
 you told OpenShift to deploy the `parksmap-py` image.
-You can get a list if the *ReplicationController* objects in the current project by running:
+You can get a list of the *ReplicationController* objects in the current project by running:

 ``oc get rc``{{execute}}

-This should out out:
+This should output:

 ```
 NAME            DESIRED   CURRENT   READY     AGE parksmap-py-1   1         1         1         2m
 ```

-This lets us know that, right now, we expect one *Pod* to be deployed
+This lets you know that, right now, it is expected that one *Pod* should be running
-(`Desired`), and we have one *Pod* actually deployed (`Current`).
+(`Desired`), and that one *Pod* is actually deployed (`Current`).
 By changing
-the desired number, we can tell OpenShift that we want more or less *Pods*.
+the desired number, you can tell OpenShift how many *Pods*, or instances of your application you want running.

 ### Exercise: Scaling Up the Application

 To scale the application up to 2 instances you can use
 the `oc scale` command.
 You could also do this by clicking the "up" arrow next to
 the *Pod* circle in the OpenShift web console on the overview page.
-It's your choice.
+To use the command line run:

 ``oc scale --replicas=2 dc/parksmap-py``{{execute}}